Optophys-Lab/Datastructure_documentation/combinatory_howto/behavioral_experiment.md

 ## How-to delete/modify Sessions
-This usually should not be necessarily and is straight a bad practice.
-Also poorly executed experiments should be documented as such.
+This usually should not be necessarily and is straight up a bad practice.
+Also, poorly executed experiments should be documented as such.
 Rather add some notes to the eLabFTW entry or DB.
 When using SessionCommander there will be no need to rename folder names or location.